tjhickey724/discrete_math/notes/predicate_calculus/overview.md

 ## Models of a first order language
 A model of a first order language gives all of the symbols a particular meaning which can be used to express properties of some specific domain $D$ which is the situation we are interested in...
+The Models of Predicate Calculus are like the "interpretations" of the Propositional Calculus, they give a particular meaning the formulas which can then be evaluated to be either true or false.

 Thus a model consists of
 * a domain $D$ (e.g. the real numbers, or the positive integers, or the set of digits 0,...,9, etc.)